Writing and Illustrating Competitions

 Somerset Storyfest competitions

 Somerset Storyfest have a number of competitions covering story, poetry and song writing.
 More information.

 Write a short story, poem or comic (500 word limit) and feel free to illustrate it too!
 The more individuality and flair you want to add to your piece the better so let your imagination run wild!
 Categories: 8 years and under, 9 years and older.
 Entries close at 11:59 PM Sunday 12 July 2020.
 Winners announced Friday 17 July 2020.
 (Note you will be added to the Stencil mailing list.)
 More information.

 Voices on the Coast writing competition 2020

-Mooloolaba Rotary, the University of the Sunshine Coast and Voices on the Coast are excited to launch this year’s Telling Stories competition entitled “I should have listened!”.
-Information packs have been sent to schools on the Sunshine Coast inviting students to participate in this exciting writing competition which is open to all students in Grades 4 to 9.
-There is $1500 in cash prizes plus medals for the winners and a perpetual trophy for the winning school.
-We are hoping for a bumper entry again this year, so come on you budding authors!
+Mooloolaba Rotary, the University of the Sunshine Coast and Voices on the Coast are excited to launch this year’s Telling Stories competition entitled “I should have been more careful!”.
+Open to students from the Sunshine Coast and hinterland in Grades 4 to 9.
 Home schooled children in grades 4 to 9 are very welcome to participate.
+Total prize money $750.
 Need more information on how to enter?
+Closes 24 August 2020.